How to Enlist the Right Way

 A primer on getting the most you can out of the US Armed Forces

-Nota Bene: The manual portion of this essay will be continuously updated; enlistment opportunities change, new ways to connect with friendly OSMs emerge, and COVID-19 has reportedly messed up the Fedrec packet process.
+That will be continuously updated; enlistment opportunities change, new ways to connect with friendly OSMs emerge, and COVID-19 messed up the Fedrec packet process, and there are lots of new bonuses and incentive programs.

 It’s hard for a young person to imagine it now, but in 1980 no one really thought the Soviet Union would collapse.
 You know how people say ‘Third World’ today to refer to places like San Francisco?
 It used to be a designator of non-aligned countries in the Cold War (and tellingly, Singapore is a lot nicer than Detroit, it turns out), because the Soviet Empire was really like a second world.
 An alien civilization, the grim and Oriental despots with horses well watered in the Dnieper river, who would come swarming like the Mongols over the Fulda Gap to slaughter all of the beautiful babies of Western Europe.